 What is a Chief Privacy Officer?

 The CFPB’s Chief Privacy Officer (“CPO”) is the Bureau’s Senior Agency Official for Privacy, and is responsible for ensuring compliance with applicable privacy requirements in statute, regulation, and policy, and managing privacy risks.
 The CPO evaluates the privacy implications of legislative, regulatory, and other policy proposals and ensures that the technology used by the CFPB upholds privacy protections.
 The SAOP begins reviews of privacy risks at the earliest planning and development stages of CFPB’s activities and policies that involve PII, and continues throughout the life cycle of the information.
 The CPO is responsible for ensuring that all employees are familiar with information privacy laws, regulations, policies, and procedures and understand the serious consequences and ramifications of inappropriate access, use, or disclosure of PII.
 The CPO ensures completion of System of Records Notices (“SORN”), Privacy Impact Assessments (“PIA”), and provisions of appropriate privacy notice.
-The CPO is also responsible for ensuring that the CFPB only collects, uses, maintains, and disseminates Social Security numbers when required to do so by statute or regulation.
-The SAOP and the privacy program is an important part of a comprehensive approach to effective acquisition and management of CFPB information resources.
+The CPO is also responsible for ensuring that the CFPB takes steps to eliminate unnecessary collection, maintenance, and use of Social Security numbers, and explore alternatives to the use of Social Security numbers as a personal identifier.
+The CPO and the privacy program are an important part of a comprehensive approach to effective acquisition and management of CFPB information resources.

 Training CFPB employees